|Project||Estimated Beneficiaries||Estimated Benefits|

 Projected Results by End of Compact

-• The improvements to the Water Network Project entail an economic rate of return of approximately 16%, and increase the incomes of approximately 302,000 households (or approximately 1,634,000 individuals) over 20 years.
+- Water Network Project improvements produce an economic rate of return of approximately 16%, and increase the incomes of approximately 302,000 households (or approximately 1,634,000 individuals) over 20 years.

-• The improvements to the Wastewater Network Project and As-Samra Expansion Project entail an economic rate of return of approximately 14%, and increase the incomes of approximately 375,000 households (or approximately 2,020,000 individuals) over 20 years.
+- Wastewater Network Project and As-Samra Expansion Project improvements produce an economic rate of return of approximately 14%, and increase the incomes of approximately 375,000 households (or approximately 2,020,000 individuals) over 20 years.

-• Improve efficiency of network water delivery through the reduction of water losses in Zarqa Governorate system input from 50% to 35%.
+- Improve efficiency of network water delivery through the reduction of water losses in Zarqa Governorate by 15 percentage points.

 In addition to careful monitoring of implementation performance and measurement of preliminary results, MCC is funding independent evaluations that will assess what would have happened in the absence of the MCC investments and measure the gains in incomes that can be attributed specifically to MCC-funded activities.